Radiation Resistance of Ge-doped Multi-Mode Fiber for Optical Links in Collider Experiments: Radiation resistant Ge-doped fibers

-To compare dose rate dependency, the RIA measurements performed at 13$^\circ$C are compiled in Fig.~\ref{fig:radhard-ria}.a and b, for the two radiation-resistant fibers, respectively.
-The dashed lines are the instant RIAs being noticeably higher at the 1.43 kGy/hr dose rate.
-The data points represent the RIAs after 10 hours of annealing.
-Despite the wide range of irradiation dose rates, the measurements show consistent RIA levels versus the cumulative doses.
+To compare the dependency on dose rate, the RIA measurements performed at 13$^\circ$C are summarized in Fig.~\ref{fig:radhard-ria}.a and b, for the two radiation-resistant fibers.
+The dashed lines indicate that the instant RIAs are significantly higher at a dose rate of 1.43 kGy/hr.
+The data points represent the RIAs measured after 10 hours of annealing.
+Despite the wide range of irradiation dose rates, the measurements demonstrate consistent RIA levels versus the cumulative doses.

 The RIA of radiation-resistant fibers follows an approximately logarithmic function of TID.
-The RIA measurements were fitted using the functions of
+The RIA measurements were fitted to the functions of

-The fits to Eq.~\ref{eq:logarith} are shown by the black lines in Fig.~\ref{fig:radhard-ria}.a and b.
-At higher TID of $>100$~kGy, the Type-M fiber shows a steeper increase in RIA, which is better modeled by a linear function (Eq.~\ref{eq:linear}) shown with a red line in Fig.~\ref{fig:radhard-ria}.a.
-The Type-N fiber demonstrates superior radiation hardness, maintaining an RIA of 0.05 dB/m under a cumulative dose of 300 kGy.
+The fits to Eq.~\ref{eq:logarith} are represented by the black lines in Fig.~\ref{fig:radhard-ria}.a and b.
+In the higher TID region of $>100$~kGy, the Type-M fiber shows a steeper increase in RIA, which is better represented by a linear function (Eq.~\ref{eq:linear}) indicated by the fitted red line in Fig.~\ref{fig:radhard-ria}.a.
+The Type-N fiber demonstrates superior radiation hardness, maintaining an RIA of 0.05 dB/m under a cumulative dose of 300~kGy.